RezkyKam50/warpcv/README.md

     cv2.CV_8UC3,
     cupy_array.data.ptr
 )
-# This creates a copy of the pointer, not zero-copy
+# This creates a copy of the pointer value, not zero-copy

 # Process
 result_mat = cv2.cuda.resize(gpu_mat, (640, 480))